DhakshathaMylsamy/AthletIQ/README.md

 ## Overview

 **AthletIQ** is a unified smart-belt wearable that delivers real-time biomechanical analysis and adaptive coaching from a single inertial sensor positioned at the body's centre of mass.
-Rather than distributing components across multiple limbs, the entire system is consolidated into one compression waist belt, with all sensing, processing, and feedback co-located at the sacrum — the optimal anatomical location for capturing whole-body kinematics.
+The entire system is consolidated into one compression waist belt, with all sensing, processing, and feedback co-located at the sacrum — the optimal anatomical location for capturing whole-body kinematics.

 The platform is built around the MYOSA Mini IoT Kit and operates as a multi-mode coaching system.
 A front-mounted gesture sensor allows the athlete to switch between exercise modes with a simple hand swipe, while the inertial sensor at the lower back measures motion, impact, posture, and stability.
 An on-device intelligence layer evaluates each movement against biomechanical thresholds and generates corrective feedback, which is delivered both as instant haptic alerts on the belt and as a structured coaching review on an interactive dashboard.